-Our aim is to provide a focussed and intelligence-led response to the problem of speed-related casualties on the roads in Hampshire and the Isle of Wight.
+Our aim is to provide an intelligence-led response to the problem of speed-related casualties on our roads.

 Hampshire Constabulary work in partnership with Hampshire County Council, Portsmouth City Council, Southampton City Council, Isle of Wight Council, The Highways Agency, and the fire and rescue services of Hampshire and the Isle of Wight.

 To achieve our aim of casualty reduction, through detailed analysis, we identify the roads with the greatest number of collisions.
 In particular we focus on the roads where collisions are thought to be caused by excessive or inappropriate speed.